Danny-m08/BrickBreak/src/src/README.txt

 	NOTE:
-		If you lose the game of a saved game, you must restart from the beginning Saving a new game session will overwrite any previous saved game sessions
+		If you lose the game of a saved game, you must restart from the beginning Saving a new game session will overwrite any previously saved game sessions

 How to Pick up from your last saved game: